American Catholic Philosophical Quarterly

-The American Catholic Philosophical Quarterly (ACPQ) is pleased to announce its fourth annual Rising Scholar Essay Contest.
-Any scholar who will not have attained the rank of associate professor by September 1, 2016, is invited to submit a paper that contributes to the development or elucidation of the Catholic philosophical tradition.
+The American Catholic Philosophical Quarterly (ACPQ) is pleased to announce its eighth annual Rising Scholar Essay Contest.
+Any scholar who will not have attained the rank of associate professor by September 1, 2020, is invited to submit a paper that contributes to the development or elucidation of the Catholic philosophical tradition.
 The winning essay will be published in the ACPQ and specially designated in the journal as winner of the contest.

 The author of a single-authored winning paper will receive a $3000 award and a free one-year membership in the American Catholic Philosophical Association (ACPA).
 Each co-author of a co-authored winning paper will receive a share, equal to that of the other co-author(s), of a $3000 award, together with a free one-year membership for in the ACPA.
 All co-authors of the winning paper must be below the rank of associate professor at the time of the submission deadline, September 1, 2020.
 Author(s) need not be members of the American Catholic Philosophical Association.

 • Papers should be prepared for blind review and should be of the length, format, and style characteristic of ACPQ articles.
-Participants should consult a recent edition of the journal or the ACPQ Article Submission Guidelines and the ACPQ Style and Formatting Guidelines for Accepted Articles.
+Participants should consult a recent edition of the journal or the ACPQ Article Submission Guidelines.
 The statement “Redacted for Blind Review” may be used in place of any material removed for the purposes of blind review (such as acknowledgments, statements of gratitude, affiliation information, or references authored by participant(s)).

 • No author may enter more than one paper in the contest.
-All individuals affiliated with or employed by the University of St. Thomas (Minnesota), e.g., faculty, students, and staff, are ineligible to enter (including UST-affiliated co-authors).
+Previous Rising Scholar Contest winners are ineligible to enter.

 • Entering a paper in the contest constitutes agreement by all of the paper’s authors to its publication in the ACPQ should it be accepted for that purpose; such agreement is not contingent on the paper’s winning the contest.
 Papers entered in the contest must therefore not be under consideration for publication elsewhere.